-LinkedIn’s latest Workplace Confidence Index was published last week and it tells several interesting stories.
+LinkedIn’s latest Workplace Confidence Index was published recently and it tells several interesting stories.
 50% of all respondents state that job or work flexibility is the most important factor for them if they are looking for a job today.
 It is now the top of the list, and the fastest rising factor since their last survey.
 The times are changing, and as leader of organizations, we need to take heed.

 Why the Change?

 In February of 2020 plenty of employees would have said they wanted job or work flexibility but was once hypothetical: “Wouldn’t it be nice if I had a bit of flexibility in where and perhaps when I work?” and “I bet I could be as productive or more so.” is now proven.
 World events forced a massive test and those who once wondered if they would like work flexibility now know that they do.
 And for most people (including even the most curmudgeonly of managers) now realize that, while complex, more flexibility in working times and locations can still get the work done.

 Given our collective experience with work since the start of the pandemic and the data about the trends about people’s expectations, what should leaders do now?